Monday, 20 February 2023

 I looked like a shadow of my former self.

 and a half stone.
-Looked like the walking dead.
+Looked like The Walking Dead.

 I thought the nurses were out to kill me.
 I even

-tipped up a stainless-steel surgical table thinking they were
+tipped up a stainless-steel surgical table, thinking they were

 the difference between fantasy and reality.